 We need to repair the mistakes of this current council and restart Poughkeepsie’s economic improvements.
 With a near-billion dollar hospital expansion and several recently completed developments, we have opportunities to encourage renovation and home ownership and build a stable base for our residents.
 I am looking forward to implementing a Uniform Review policy similar to those in other municipalities throughout the county.
 These policies help new homeowners and businesses by guiding them through the process of permitting, planning board approval, and inspections.
 Instead of making people fight City Hall, we will hold out our hand and welcome them.

 Focused, Smart Budgeting

-The City of Poughkeepsie needs focused attention on its finances to ensure that we have adequate cash flow and a stable, inexpensive way to borrow funds as needed.
-As a member of the Finance Committee, I have started this task with the Mayor and Commissioner of Finance, but we still have a ways to go to get to a truly healthy budget.
+In order to do all of this, the City of Poughkeepsie needs focused attention on its finances to ensure that we have adequate cash flow and a stable, inexpensive way to borrow funds as needed.
+As a member of the Finance Committee, I started this task in 2016 with the Mayor and Commissioner of Finance, but there are still things to do.
 We can’t improve services and increase opportunity for our residents in a fully meaningful way until we take care of “our own house” first.

 So much more…

 There are so many other opportunities and good things happening here in Poughkeepsie, and the city truly does have #Poughtential.
-For 2018, we’re proposing doubling the budget for Youth Services and hiring a part-time Director of Recreation.
-We’re also looking to expand sanitation and DPW services into the weekend for downtown.
-This is all happening under the tax cap, because of focused attention and dedication to making things better instead of obstructing progress.
+One of my last acts on the council was to double the budget for Youth Services and pass a budget hiring a part-time Director of Recreation.
+We also expanded sanitation and DPW services into the weekend for downtown.
+This all happened under the tax cap, because of focused attention and dedication to making things better instead of obstructing progress.

-In order to keep things moving and bypass the dysfunction, voters in Poughkeepsie need to choose and write-in candidates who show up and do something to make things happen!
+In order to start things moving again and bypass the dysfunction, voters in Poughkeepsie need to choose candidates who show up and do something to make things happen!